romanovskyj/gongfig/README.md

 Import and export [Kong](https://konghq.com/) configuration tool written in Go

-Current version supports config import and export for services, routes and certificates resources.
+Current version supports config import and export for services, routes, snis, consumers and certificates resources.
 It also supports flushing specified kong resources by one click.

+Support of plugins, targets, upstreams will come soon.

 ## Install
 `go get "github.com/romanovskyj/gongfig"`